FedericoMz/GBCPaletteScraper/README.md

 The Game Boy Color featured default palettes for certain original Game Boy games, along with an additional 12 palettes accessible through button combinations during game launch.
-As a bonus, a few unused palettes were also included!
+Nintendo even designed a handful of palettes that went unused.

 This straightforward script extracts palettes from https://tcrf.net/Notes:Game_Boy_Color_Bootstrap_ROM and transforms them into .pal format compatible with the Analogue Pocket.